thedoublejay/exchange_exercise/README.md

 # La Coco Crypto Exchange

 Mr. Ernesto Dela Cruz is planning to setup his own online cryptocurrency exchange.
-La Coco Crypto Exchange will accept the supported cryptocurrencies and convert it to a different cryptocurrency.
+His exchange, La Coco Crypto Exchange will accept the supported cryptocurrencies and convert it to a different cryptocurrency.

 ### User Acceptance Criteria

-Mr. Ernesto wants to create an app to help jump start his exchange.
+Mr. Ernesto needs your help to create an app that will serve as his online exchange.
 The app can be on any platform (e.g, Mobile, Web or Desktop).
 The goal of this app is to be able to display the conversion amount for each token.

 If User A wants to swap 1 BTC to ETH, it should display the corresponding ETH to be received. (e.g, 1 BTC = 16.47 ETH).